amazon1148/Roo-Code-Docs/docs/local-llm/quick-start/tool-usage.md

+---
+title: Tool Usage Guide
+nav_order: 5
+parent: Local LLM Documentation
+description: Comprehensive guide for using and configuring local LLM tools and runners
+---

 # Tool Usage Guide

+Learn how to effectively use and configure various LLM tools and runners.

 ## Difficulty Level
 Quick-start

 ## Estimated Reading Time
 20 minutes

+{: .note }
+Different LLM runners have varying features and requirements.
+Choose based on your specific needs.

 ## Prerequisites
 - [Quick Start Guide](local-llm-quick-path.md)